 Why?
 Because if we think we’ll be exempted from suffering, then why prepare for it?
 And when crisis does in fact come, we may buckle under the pressure.

-But doesn’t all this talk of tribulation put a damper on the festive holiday spirit?
+But doesn’t all this talk of tribulation put a damper on the festive holiday season?

 And we better not dilly-dally.
 It could be any day now.